ajaychinthapalli/setup-kubernetes/README.md

 http://127.0.0.1:61249
 ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.
 ```
-This should give an output like `http://127.0.0.1:61249` (the port will most likely differ).
-Go there with your favorite browser, you should see "Hello World!".
+This should give an output like `http://127.0.0.1:61249` (the port will most likely differ). you should see "Hello World!".
 You just accessed your application from outside of your local Kubernetes cluster!
 ![hello-world.png](images%2Fhello-world.png)